-Impact of Short-Acting Heroin versus Long-Acting Methadone Administered on a Chronic Basis in Humans
+Impact Of Short-Acting Heroin Versus Long-Acting Methadone Administered On A Chronic Basis In Humans

 Methadone, as a treatment for opiate addiction, is one of the greatest medical discoveries of the 20th Century.
 Discovered by Dr. Vincent Dole, Dr. Marie Nyswander, and Dr. Mary Jeanne Kreek at The Rockefeller University in the 1960s, it has been approved by the World Health Organization, and it is used throughout the planet as a front-line treatment against the scourge of heroin addiction.
 While life-saving, it remains tragically misunderstood.